094459/newsletter-oss-projects/README.md

 [guidance-for-natural-language-queries-of-relational-databases-on-aws](https://aws-oss.beachgeek.co.uk/337) this AWS Solution contains a demonstration of Generative AI, specifically, the use of Natural Language Query (NLQ) to ask questions of an Amazon RDS for PostgreSQL database.
 This solution offers three architectural options for Foundation Models: 1.
 Amazon SageMaker JumpStart, 2.
 Amazon Bedrock, and 3.
 OpenAI API.
 The demonstration's web-based application, running on Amazon ECS on AWS Fargate, uses a combination of LangChain, Streamlit, Chroma, and HuggingFace SentenceTransformers.
 The application accepts natural language questions from end-users and returns natural language answers, along with the associated SQL query and Pandas DataFrame-compatible result set.(#190)

+**langgraph-aws-deployment**

+[langgraph-aws-deployment](https://aws-oss.beachgeek.co.uk/4gj) this repo from **Ali mz** provides a script that simplifies deploying langgraph on yuor AWS environments.
+If you just want to kick the tires on an agent without managing EC2 or writing Terraform, this gets you from git clone to a public HTTPS endpoint in ~10 min.
+It’s opinionated (Fargate, ALB, Parameter Store) but easy to tweak. (#212)

 **llm-colosseum**

 [llm-colosseum](https://github.com/aws-banjo/llm-colosseum) is another repo that takes a more creative look at benchmarking your LLM's, this time using a classic video arcade fighting game.(#194)